melmarr12/UNH_PSdeployment_S21/README.md

 4. UNH_PSdataS21_Waves.csv (.mat)

     This file contains data from the Pressure Stick, where the values have been calculated for each individual wave throughout the full deployment time (September 10th 2021 22:55:00 - September 12th 7:15:00).
-Used to plot Figures 7, 8, and 9 in (Marry & Foster, XXXX).
+Used to plot Figures 7 and 8 in (Marry & Foster, 2024).
     - dPddzcrit = range of critical vertical pressure gradient values to induce momentary liquefaction as defined by Mory et al. (2007) ([2x1] vector)
     - WaveHeightsWbW = wave heights for each individual wave ([4628x1] vector)
     - WavePeriodsWbW = wave periods for each individual wave ([4628x1] vector)